shreyapillai819/image-enhance/README.md

 ## Getting Started

-1. Install the required packages, ideally using a `requirements.txt` file.
-2. Run the Streamlit app with the command:
+1. Run the Streamlit app with the command:

    ```bash
    streamlit run application.py